johneliades/chess_cv/README.md

 ## Download Stockfish

-Go to this url https://stockfishchess.org/ and downloaded the latest version of stockfish.
+Go to this url https://stockfishchess.org/ and download the latest version of stockfish.
 The engine must be in the same folder named stockfish.exe.

 ## Run